RackunSec/Penetration-Testing-Grimoire/Flow Charts/Web/web-enumeration.md

 # Web Service Enumeration Flow Chart
 Let's draw out recommended steps to take when we find a web service on a target system during CTF, or penetration testing.
-THis can be found via NMAP scans or otherwise.
+This can be found via NMAP scans or otherwise.
 I have anothewr file with tool-specific details [listed here](https://github.com/weaknetlabs/Penetration-Testing-Grimoire/blob/master/Enumeration/HTTP/http-enumeration.md) that I recommend reading as well.
 ### Edit the /etc/hosts File
 Setting the hostname with the IP address will allow you to make HTTP requests with the hostname to the target system.
 This is used in enumerating any virtual hosts / domains that the target system may be hosting.
 A single IP address can hosts many web sites by handliong the incoming HTTP request information and mapping the hostname to an area on the file system.